Skip to content

 Why Fish?
 Connecting Land and Sea

-The sea is rich in essential nutrients that support soil, plant, and human health.
-These nutrients fuel the soil microbiome, creating a healthy ecosystem for plants.
+The sea is rich in essential nutrients that fuel the soil microbiome, creating a healthy ecosystem for plants.
 Historically, fish migrations and marine foods brought these nutrients to land, but modern developments like damming rivers and coastal settlements have disrupted this cycle.

 Our fish-based garden booster restores these critical sea minerals back into the soil, supporting biodiversity and soil health.
 Fish fertilizer is an ancient practice, used by indigenous peoples for centuries, and we aim to honor these techniques on Chumash land.